 ITS supports Human Resources' Telecommuting policy.
 According to the policy:

 Information Technology Services will make reasonable efforts to resolve any equipment or connectivity issues experienced by employees working remotely by calling the Help Desk for assistance.
 Not all College computer services can be accessed from off-campus and if you require access to these types of services, you may not be able to telecommute.
 Repair to College-issued computers is handled by the Help Desk.
-Personal computers requiring maintenance can be serviced by the Student Computer Repair Services for a fee.
+Personal computers requiring maintenance can be serviced by the fixIT shop fee.

 If a loss to College-owned property does occur, please report it immediately to the local police.
 The following is needed: